tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 What do you keep after the work is done?

-If you work harder and gain skill, maybe that matters.

-If you work harder and gain ownership, maybe that matters.

-If you work harder and gain trust, options, reputation, leverage, or a way out, maybe that matters.
+If the answer is skill, leverage, trust, ownership, reputation, or a way out, then maybe the effort matters.

-But if you work harder and only gain more work, something is wrong.

-If you work harder and the only proof is that people now know they can call you anytime, something is wrong.

-If you work harder and the reward is just being trusted with more unpaid responsibility, something is wrong.

-If nothing stays with you except exhaustion, then maybe the effort is not investment.
+But if the answer is only more work, more availability, more unpaid responsibility, and more exhaustion, then maybe the effort is not investment.

 Maybe it is drainage.